Msmastr74/Bogobot/README.md

 Bogobot also writes an append-only monitor archive when observed sort values are available.
 Each chunk starts with a JSON header line, then compact `dt,value;` records where `dt` is centiseconds since the previous archived value.

+Bogobot can also write a server-local moderation log to SQLite.
+Audit-log entries are rescanned after reconnects, gateway message/member events are captured when Discord provides them, and bot management actions use the same event database.
+Sensitive message content is hidden unless the viewer has `modlog.view_sensitive`.

 ## Documentation
 For technical details regarding the internal API, OCR configuration, channel proxies, and plugin development, refer to `DOCS.md`.